lasaneb/TheRelevantElement/Main/README.md

 ## Ideas

 <p> Create an app that get articles and stories based on user preferences.
-Use google text to speech to have user build base relevant element narrative
 <p> Filter by user preferences: positive, negative, person, place or thing, sentiment using flair
 <p> Summarize and deliver summary and link.